Frequently Asked Questions

 - Can I cancel my contract?

 Yes, you can cancel your contract and receive a full refund until April 30th for contracts beginning in the fall semester.
 All cancellations must be written by the student (not the parent).
+On your written cancellation, please include your name, Bear #, that you are canceling your fall housing contract and the reason for cancellation.
 The cancellation can be:

 - mailed to: Housing & Residential Education Department, Campus Box 38, Greeley, CO 80639; or